it-at-m/Erzwingungshaft/docs/README.md

     joboe: # Must be configured
     jobposition: # Must be configured
     objaddress: # Must be configured
-    subject-data-values:
-      gp-name: # Can be configured
+    basenr: # Must be configured
-      gp-first-name: # Can be configured
+    departement: # Must be configured
-      gp-birth-date: # Can be configured
+    km-akte-definition: # Must be configured
   fine:
     shortname: # Must be configured
     filesubj: # Must be configured